Alzheimer’s and Mindful Caregiving: Nurturing Yourself Whilst Caring for Others

 Strategies for Effective Communication with Individuals with Alzheimer’s

-Effective communication with individuals diagnosed with Alzheimer’s disease requires adapting to their changing and employing strategies that promote clarity, understanding, and connection.
+Effective communication with individuals diagnosed with Alzheimer’s disease requires adapting to their changing cognitive abilities and employing strategies that promote clarity, understanding, and connection.

 As the disease progresses, individuals may experience difficulties in expressing themselves verbally or understanding complex information.